-In 2016/17 there were 2,773 new cancer cases in the Newcastle and Gateshead area (Current all cancer incidence data has only been made available at Newcastle and Gateshead CCG level.
-Previous data from the UK Cancer E-Atlas for 2008-10 shows Gateshead had on average 1,214 new cases in each of those years).
-As a crude rate per 100,000, the incidence in Newcastle and Gateshead of 532 is not significantly different from the incidence for England of 521 [Chart - All cancer incidence] [See also: Cancer incidence by GP practice].
+In 2017/18 there were 2,691 new cancer cases in the Newcastle and Gateshead area.
+As a crude rate per 100,000, the incidence in Newcastle and Gateshead of 512 is not significantly different from the incidence for England of 507 [Chart - All cancer incidence] [See also: Cancer incidence by GP practice].
 For every 100 incidences of cancer that would be expected (based on the England average) there are 127 in Felling and 126 in Dunston and Teams.
 Both wards are significantly higher than the Gateshead average of 109 for every 100 that would be expected [Map - Ward all cancer incidence].

 In 2017 in NewcastleGateshead the largest incidence of cancer were the following types: 470 incidence of trachea, bronchus and lung cancer, 395 breast cancer, 313 colorectal cancer, 289 prostate cancer, and 164 skin cancer.
 In terms of wards, some stand out as significantly higher than the Gateshead average.
 For every 100 incidences of breast cancer that would be expected (based on the England average), there are 145 in Crawcrook & Greenside.
 For every 100 incidences of lung cancer that would be expected there are 229 in Bridges ward, 229 in Dunston & Teams, and 214 in Felling.
 [Map - Ward breast cancer incidence] [Map - Ward colorectal cancer incidence] [Map - Ward lung cancer incidence] [Map - Ward prostate cancer incidence].